 Applying to law school is an expensive endeavor.
 The most significant expenses will include:

-- LSAT/GRE preparation materials and/or organized preparation course
+- LSAT/GRE preparation materials and/or commercial preparation course

 - LSAT/GRE registration